33sticks/coffee-notebook/README.md

-# Creating the entire README.md file for the user

-readme_content = """
-# Coffee Discovery Dashboard

 Welcome to the Coffee Discovery Dashboard project!
 This interactive dashboard allows users to explore a collection of coffee beans, brewing methods, and tasting notes.
 Users can embark on a journey of discovery by selecting different paths, such as by manufacturer, brewing method, or country of origin.

 ## Table of Contents